Radiation Therapy for Cancer

 Stereotactic radiosurgery is used to give very high doses of radiation to very small tumors.
 It can only be used in small tumors that have very clear edges, so it is often used for tumors in the brain and spinal cord.
 Stereotactic radiosurgery requires that the person be held in a very precise position during treatment, so special head frames and other positioning devices are used.

-Stereotactic body radiation therapy uses smaller treatment areas (radiation fields) and higher doses of radiation therapy than three-dimensional conformal radiation therapy.
+Stereotactic body radiation therapy uses smaller treatment areas (radiation fields) and higher doses of radiation therapy than 3-dimensional conformal radiation therapy.
 It is used to treat small tumors that are located outside the brain and spinal cord.

 Proton beam radiation, which can be focused on a very specific area, effectively treats certain cancers in areas where damage to normal tissue is a particular concern, such as the eyes, brain, prostate, or spinal cord.